-- Study areas
+- · Study areas

 - Drop-in tutoring

-- Math advising and handouts
+- Math placement & advising

-- · Books, calculators and whiteboards
+- Books, calculators and whiteboards

 - Computer lab equipped with math software

 - Quarterly graphing calculator rentals

 The MARC is located in Bldg.
-19. Visit tacomacc.edu/academics-programs/academic-support/tutoring\centers/math\advising\resource\center\marc.
+19, Room 22.
+Visit tacomacc.edu/marc.

 SUPPLEMENTAL INSTRUCTION (SI)

 Supplemental Instruction (SI) provides peer support and a series of weekly guided study sessions for students taking historically difficult courses.
 SI is provided for all students who want to improve their understanding of course material and improve their grades.